 He added: “There’s a scene where we’re in the car with me mum and dad, and what was fantastic for me is they were – watching them play off each other, watching them acting while the other one was speaking – because they work so well together anyway, and honestly I’ve just learned loads from that!”

-Sounds like we’re in for some more Who family drama whenever Dan makes his debut…
+Sounds like we’re in for some more Who family drama when Dan makes his debut.

 Will coronavirus affect Doctor Who series 13?

 The COVID-19 pandemic shut down all sorts of TV productions and Doctor Who is among those affected.

 It appears that filming on season 13 was delayed by several weeks, but still kicked off at roughly the same time of year as was always intended.